joeylink/docs/murano/products/device_api/http/README.md

 ## Write

-Write one or more dataports of `<alias>` with given `<value>`.
-The client (e.g., device or portal) is identified by `<CIK>`.
+Write one or more resources of `<alias>` with given `<value>`.
+The client (e.g., device or portal) is identified by `<Token>`.
 Data is written with the server timestamp as of the time the data was received by the server.
 Data cannot be written faster than a rate of once per second; doing so results in undefined behavior.
 If multiple aliases are specified, they are written at the same timestamp.

 ### request